department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/WEAMS migration.md

 Current URL | Redirect to | Notes
 --- | --- | ---
- va.gov/education/gi-bill-comparison-tool/search= | va.gov/education/gi-bill-comparison-tool/[TBD school comparison search] | In case users have search results bookmarked, set up a plan where any previous search URL redirects to either the new landing page, or the first screen of the School Comparison search flow.
+ va.gov/education/gi-bill-comparison-tool/search= | va.gov/education/gi-bill-comparison-tool/[TBD school comparison search] | Set up a redirect where any previous **search result URL** redirects to either the new landing page, or the first screen of the School Comparison search flow.
+This supports users who have previously bookmarked search results.

 ### Best bets
 *Search “best bets” are suggested pages that appear in the “Our top recommendations for you” section when you perform a search on VA.gov.
 Best bets are not implemented for every page, and not intended to be permanent.
 They can aid in helping visitors find content and features that are not easily found or not ranking well in search.
 Existing best bets must be removed or updated when links/URLs change.*

 **1. GI Bill School Comparison Tool - Modify best bet** -
-- CAIA IA will **update** the current Best Bet, and add description and/or keywords that highlight that National Tests and C&L data is now available in the tool.
+- CAIA IA will **update** the current Best Bet, and add description and/or keywords that highlight that National Tests and Certifications & Licenses data is now available in the Comparison Tool.

 ### Staged rollout
 No